Make It Happen Hypnotherapy

 What to Expect During CBT-I Sessions

-• Discussing sleep patterns and keeping a sleep diary.
+• You discuss your not-so-relaxing sleep patterns and keep a sleep diary.

 Monitoring Progress Through Sleep Diaries and Feedback